Sanjay Kairam

 Measurement & Evaluation for AI and Sociotechnical Systems

 Most of what matters in AI and sociotechnical systems resists easy measurement — that’s where I work.
-At OpenAI, that has meant human evaluation methods for frontier models; previously, the same lens at Reddit and Twitch: belonging, moderation, community health.
+At Simile, that means Evals for frontier models that simulate and predict how people behave; previously at OpenAI, human evaluation methods for frontier models, and the same lens at Reddit and Twitch: belonging, moderation, community health.
 Stanford CS PhD, 1,700+ citations.

 Currently